Dorothy Bain: Drug policy

-In September 2021, Bain made a statement to Parliament over a "radical" reform of the drug policy in Scotland, branded “de facto decriminalisation”, in an effort to tackle the country's drug crisis.
+In September 2021, Bain made a statement to Parliament over a "radical" reform of the drug policy in Scotland, branded "de facto decriminalisation", in an effort to tackle the country's drug crisis.
 In July 2021, the National Record of Scotland reported a 5% increase in drug-related deaths in 2020.
 The new policy announced would mean people caught with Class A drugs will be offered a police warning instead of being referred to prosecutors.
 This will extend the existing law for the possession of Class B and Class C drugs.
-Bain told MSPs: “I have considered the review and I have decided that an extension of the recorded police warning guidelines to include possession offences for Class A drugs is appropriate.
-Police officers may therefore choose to issue a recorded police warning for simple possession offences for all classes of drugs.”Many opposition parties argued against the law change, highlighting cities across Scotland, including Dundee, where "communities are devastated by the failures of the ‘war on drugs’ approach”.
+Bain told MSPs: "I have considered the review and I have decided that an extension of the recorded police warning guidelines to include possession offences for Class A drugs is appropriate.
+Police officers may therefore choose to issue a recorded police warning for simple possession offences for all classes of drugs."
+Many opposition parties argued against the law change, highlighting cities across Scotland, including Dundee, where "communities are devastated by the failures of the 'war on drugs' approach".
 Others criticised the policy change should have been debated by the Parliament.
-The Scottish Conservatives' justice spokesman, Jamie Greene, insisted “nothing that has been said today will stop drug deaths” and the only way to tackle Scotland's drug deaths crisis is to “improve access to treatment and rehabilitation, not to dilute how seriously we treat possession of deadly drugs like heroin, crystal meth and crack cocaine.”
+The Scottish Conservatives' justice spokesman, Jamie Greene, insisted "nothing that has been said today will stop drug deaths" and the only way to tackle Scotland's drug deaths crisis is to "improve access to treatment and rehabilitation, not to dilute how seriously we treat possession of deadly drugs like heroin, crystal meth and crack cocaine."

-In November 2021, Bain told the Scottish Parliament's justice committee, she would consider a “precise and specific” proposal for a drugs consumption rooms in Scotland.
+In November 2021, Bain told the Scottish Parliament's justice committee, she would consider a "precise and specific" proposal for drugs consumption rooms in Scotland.
 Her predecessor, James Wolffe, ruled out the idea of consumption rooms where drug users could take illegal substances in supervised conditions.
-Bain told the committee: “The potential offences which may be committed in any particular consumption facility will depend on the individual scheme envisaged, the policies and processes within the individual scheme, and the actual behaviours of both the operators and the users.
+Bain told the committee: "The potential offences which may be committed in any particular consumption facility will depend on the individual scheme envisaged, the policies and processes within the individual scheme, and the actual behaviours of both the operators and the users.
 And so the Lord Advocate couldn't actually, as a matter of law, whether through policy, or otherwise, decriminalise conduct which was by law criminal.
 Nor could immunity from prosecution be granted in advance."